Our Pediatric Sleep Disorders Team

 Our sleep doctors have completed specialized, additional training to earn board certification in sleep medicine.
-In addition to providing ongoing education to parents about their child’s sleep problems, our experts contribute to national discussions and publications on pediatric sleep problems, including sleep disorders associated with rare diseases, and the sleep-related problems that occur among children with chronic conditions.
+In addition to providing ongoing education to parents about their child’s sleep problems, our experts contribute to national discussions and publications on pediatric sleep problems.
+These include sleep disorders associated with rare diseases and sleep-related problems that occur among children with chronic conditions.